Weight Loss Blood Test

 Weight loss refers to the process of reducing body weight, typically by reducing body fat.
 It can be achieved through a combination of healthy eating, regular physical activity, and adopting a sustainable lifestyle.
 Certain blood tests can provide valuable information related to factors that may affect weight loss or reflect changes in your body due to weight loss efforts.
 A blood test alone is not typically used to directly measure or determine weight loss.

-Analytes in this test: 65 Total Analytes:- Complete Metabolic Panel, CMP (19 analytes), Complete Blood Count, CBC (21 analytes), Lipid Panel (6 analytes), CRP-HS, Ferritin, GGT, HbA1C, Hormone Panel (7 analytes), Iron, LDH, Thyroid Panel (3 analytes), Phosphorous, Uric Acid.
+Analytes in this test: 65 Total Analytes:- Complete Metabolic Panel, CMP (19 analytes), Complete Blood Count, CBC (21 analytes), Lipid Panel (6 analytes), CRP-HS, GGT, HbA1C, Hormone Panel (7 analytes), Iron, LDH, Thyroid Panel (3 analytes), Phosphorous, Uric Acid

 Test Details